GDelCorso/ShedLight_UQ/README.md

 - Trust Score
 - MC Dropout Refression

+# Probabilistic Deep Learning Package:
+The code seen in the Jupyter tutorials will be wrapped in a useful package to do Bayesian Deep Learning and Probabilistic Modelling implementations.

+**WIP**

 # Related theoretical framework:
 The theory related to the implemented code can be found in the paper: